heycarsten/lcbo-api/static/source/news/2014-12-16-whats-next-for-lcbo-api.html.md

 <footer>
-  Please send me an <a href="mailto:carsten@lcboapi.com">email</a> if you have any comments, corrections, or suggestions about this post.
+  Please send me an <a href="mailto:carsten@lcboapi.com">email</a> if you have any comments, corrections, or feedback regarding this post.
 </footer>